-First of all, you need have a My Disney Experience profile.
+To book your Fastpasses, you’ll need have a My Disney Experience profile.
 To log in and create a profile, you’ll need the unique code from the back of your Disney ticket.
 You can log in on your computer, or download the My Disney Experience app – which you’ll be able to use while you’re in Florida since all the parks and hotels have free wifi!

 You can even link up the profiles of everyone who’s going to Disney World with you.
 Once you’ve created your profile it’s easy to book your FastPasses!

-A quick guide to booking your Fastpasses:
+How to book your Fastpasses:

 1. Sign into My Disney Experience: Ensure all your party members are linked together and find the link to the FastPass+ page.

 2. Click the link for “Choose New FastPass+ Experiences” then select the party members you want to include in your reservations.
 The next page asks for the park and the date (you need to book the FastPasses for each day individually).

 3. You can FastPass 3 rides and/or attractions per day for each person.
 Select your FastPass+ choices and it’ll suggest times.
 Each time is an hour slot, unless it’s for a show when you’ll be given the 15-minute time frame you need to arrive at the venue for.

 Tip: You CAN change these times later by going back into your FastPass+ reservations.

 4. If your party needs to split up: Say if some children are too young to go on certain rides but other children can, you’ll need to book FastPasses separately, but make sure that any attractions you do want to experience together are booked for the same time.

 5. Your FastPasses are reserved!